vralle/html-bundler-webpack-plugin/README.md

 </button>
 ```

-<a id="compile-mode" name="compile-mode"></a>
+<a name="compile-mode"></a>

 ### Compile mode

 The `compile` is the default mode for the template imported in JavaScript file.
-The compiled template is a template function,
+The compiled template is a template function, which can be executed with passed
-which can be executed with passed variables in the runtime on the client-side in the browser.
+variables in the runtime on the client-side in the browser.

 For example: